 In 1867 Samuel B. Fat invented in the United States, the first paper clip, the one who we all still use now a days.
 Meanwhile in 1899 the Norwegian Johan Vaaler patented its own type of paper clip in Germany, this one never got to be produced massively and was less functional than the first paper clip.

 Johan Vaaler´s paper clip didn´t get much recognition internationally, but it was very important for Norway during World War II as it became a Norwegian symbol of resistance.

 11) Cheese slicer

-The cheese slicer is probably the most important Norwegian product, as it was clearly made by someone from the country and also it is one of those things that even now a days people still use daily.
+The cheese slicer is one of the most famous products made in Norway.
+It was clearly made by someone from the country and also it is one of those things that even now a days people still use daily.

 Thor Bjørklund was the one who invented this product that was not just very easy to use and comfortable, but also with a very small and cleaver design.
 He even created his own firm of cheese slicers and even now a days it is still opened in Lillehammer, his hometown.

 Even though Norway is huge country, there are only 5 million habitants leaving there.
 Still though, locals are a very important part of these country.

 As it happens in every other country, Norwegians are known for their stereotypes, but not all of them are real.
 Today we are going to talk about them and see which ones true and which ones are not: